 For me, a pellet grills can only be classed as a ‘Luxury’ grill as long as its pretty much exclusively full stainless steel construction.
 However, there are different grades of stainless steel.
 I think many people hear the term ‘stainless steel’ and believe that it cannot rust/corrode.
 Well, that all depends on the grade of stainless steel used.
 Don’t get me wrong, all stainless steel is more corrosion resistant than mild-steel.
 Many of the lower-priced pellet grills will promote the fact that they are made from ‘heavy-duty thick gauge steel’.
 Thick mild-steel will definitely stand up better to corrosion/rust than thinner steel, but it will still suffer from surface corrosion.
 Hence, if you want a pellet grill that won’t suffer from surface corrosion you want stainless steel.
 Furthermore, the best quality outdoor cooking appliances will use 304 stainless steel.

 Twin Eagles only offer their pellet grills in 304 stainless steel.
-Memphis, the near competition to Twin Eagles, do offer some grills in cheaper 430 stainless steel.
+Memphis, the nearest competition to Twin Eagles, do offer some grills in cheaper 430 stainless steel.
 However, Memphis also recommend their 304 stainless steel grills for coastal climates (salty air).
 Hence, 304 is the best grade of stainless steel you will find on outdoor cooking appliances to withstand even coastal climates.

 Rotisserie Rack & Direct Flame/Charcoal Inserts

-The Twin Eagles pellet grills have a very neat integrated concealed rotisserie heavy-duty motor.
+The Twin Eagles pellet grills have a very neat integrated/concealed rotisserie heavy-duty motor.
 Rotisserie kits are available on much cheaper pellet grills such as a Broil King.
 However, the rotisserie integration on the Twin Eagles pellet grills is much more discreet and fully controllable through the grills control panel/App.
 Though the rotisserie bar can also be quickly and easily removed when cooking large cuts of meat.
 The video near the end of this post shows how the rotisserie can be removed and fitted back into the grill.

 There are three inserts to use over the pellet firepot on the Twin Eagles pellet grills.
-Either the sold vaporizer plate, charcoal basket or sear plate.
+Either the solid vaporizer plate, charcoal basket or sear plate.
 When cooking meat ‘low and slow’ or smoking you will typically use the vaporizer plate.
 As the fat/juices drip down and hit the plate they will turn to vapour and be projected back up towards the meat.
 This will help to improve flavour while also keeping the meat moist.
 However, if you are cooking burgers or steaks for instance, that’s when you would use either the sear plate or charcoal basket.

 The Twin Eagles pellet grills can achieve an indirect cooking temperature of 725 degrees.
 However, to properly sear, you need temperatures much higher than that.
 Therefore, that’s where the sear plate and charcoal basket come in.
 Using the sear plate with the ceramic briquettes direct flames from the pellet fire below will be able to reach the food on the grate above.
 Furthermore, the ceramic briquettes are capturing and release heat close to the cooking surface.
 Therefore, with the sear plate fitted the cooking surface will be around 1000 degrees.